ImSakshiRai/MADFLIX-GPT/README.md

 - created a movie slice
 - planning for MainContainer & SecondaryContainer
 - Fetch data for trailer video from youtube embded video code and made it autoplay & mute
-- updated the store with trailer video
+- updated the store with trailer video data
+- tailwind css to make mainContiner & secondaryContainer
+- Build secondary container
+- Build Movies List
--
+- Build Movies Card
+- AND TMDB IMG_CDN_URl for movies poster
+- And fetch TMDB api of popular movies
+- Added other trending API fetch

 ## Features
 - Login/Signup page: User can create an account or log in using their email id's (gmail is supported).